On the Ends of groups and the Veech groups of infinite-genus surfaces: Abstract

 \section{Abstract}

-In this paper we study the PSV construction described in \cite{PSV}.
-Moreover, we vary this construction slightly and, obtain for each finitely generated subgroup $G<{\rm GL}_{+}(2,\mathbb{R})$ without contracting elements, a tame translation surface $S$ with infinite genus, such that its Veech group is $G$, and the topological type (ends) of $S$ can be represented by $\mathcal{B}\sqcup \mathcal{U}$, where $\mathcal{B}$ is a subspace homeomorphic to the topological ends of $G$, and $\mathcal{U}$ is a countable discrete dense open subset of the ends space of $S$.
+In this paper, we study the PSV construction, which provides a step by step method for obtaining tame translation surfaces with a suitable Veech group.
+In addition, we modify slightly this construction, and for each finitely generated subgroup $G<{\rm GL}_{+}(2,\mathbb{R})$ without contracting elements, we produce a tame translation surface $S$ with infinite genus such that its Veech group is $G$.
+Furthermore, the ends space of $S$ can be written as $\mathcal{B}\sqcup \mathcal{U}$, where $\mathcal{B}$ is homeomorphic to the ends space of the group $G$, and $\mathcal{U}$ is a countable, discrete, dense, and open subset of the ends space of $S$.